·

 Where brain and spatial meet drug discovery

-Most platforms in this space address one or two of these dimensions.
-Few address the brain specifically.
-Fewer still combine spatial resolution with drug response prediction.
+Most AI platforms solve for one or two of these dimensions.
+Few are dedicated exclusively to the CNS.
+Fewer still integrate spatial multi-omics with in silico clinical drug response prediction.
+DNAxon is engineered to operate at the intersection of all three.
 The table below reflects the current landscape as understood from published sources and public company information.

 Company / Model Brain-Specific Spatial Drug Discovery Status Data Type

-BrainStorm Therapeutics ✓ Brain ✗ No spatial Early stage scRNA + organoid
+BrainStorm Therapeutics Brain No spatial Early stage scRNA + organoids

-DNAxon ★ ✓ Brain-dedicated ✓ Spatial scRNA ✓ Drug response Concept stage ✓ Public datasets
+DNAxon ★ Brain-dedicated Spatial Drug response Concept stage Public datasets

 Built on the world's brain genomic data